Bhumika-Dobariya/Bhumika-Dobariya/README.md

 - Exploring new technologies and programming concepts

 ## 🌱 Currently Learning:
-- Advanced Python backend techniques
+ - Python backend development with FastAPI and Django
-- Asynchronous programming and its applications

 ## 🔧 Technologies & Tools
 Here are some technologies and tools I frequently work with: